- Fiancé visa requirements

 You will still need to apply for the spouse visa in the same way as any other applicant and fulfil all necessary requirements.

-However, owing to the fact that you have already applied for a fiancé visa, which has many similar requirements to the spouse visa, the process of applying for the spouse visa should be easier to manage.
+However, owing to the fact that you have already applied for a fiancé visa, which has many similar requirements to the spouse and fiance visa requirements, the process of applying for the spouse visa should be easier to manage.

 You can work and study in the UK as a spouse visa holder, and all time spent in the UK as a spouse visa holder counts towards minimum residency requirements for Indefinite Leave to Remain and British citizenship.